kexin-yang/kexin-yang.github.io/_portfolio/portfolio-1.md

 Below are how you can play with this tutor:
 1. Go to Tutor shop:
 [[Tutorshop Website]](https://school.tutorshop.web.cmu.edu)
-2. Use the username and password to log in
+2. Choose one from the 10 usernames, and use the password "rst" to log in

-Username:kexiny
+**Username**:RSTguest1, RSTguest2, RSTguest3, RSTguest4, RSTguest5, RSTguest6, RSTguest7, RSTguest8, RSTguest9, RSTguest10

-Password: ixek93
+**Password**: rst

-3.From the Menu on the left hand side, choose Packages, search for “Practical Rhetorical Structure Theory”, click in, go to problem sets, click the green triangle under Actions
+3. Click **"Run Problem Set"** to start playing with the tutor.